Zuikyo/ZIKRouter/README.md

 - [x] Support iOS, macOS and tvOS
 - [x] Routing for UIViewController / NSViewController, UIView / NSView and any OC class and swift class
 - [x] Dependency injection, including dynamic injection and static injection
+- [x] **Declare routable protocol for compile-time checking.
+Using undeclared protocol will bring compile error.
+This is one of the most powerful feature**
 - [x] **Locate module with its protocol**
 - [x] **Locate module with identifier, compatible with other URL router frameworks**
 - [x] **Prepare the module with its protocol when performing route, rather than passing a parameter dictionary**
-- [x] **Declare routable protocol.
-There're compile-time checking and runtime checking to make reliable routing**
 - [x] **Use different required protocol and provided protocol inside module and module's user to make thorough decouple**
 - [x] **Decouple modules and add compatible interfaces with adapter**
 - [x] **Support storyboard.
 UIViewController / NSViewController and UIView / NSView from a segue can auto create it's registered router**